Skip to content

 Where this goes: Expect the next wave of evidence within 2–4 years from real-world data and within 5–7 years from randomized prevention trials.
 In the meantime, if you're on a GLP-1 for its approved indications, you're already in the cohort that the observational data says is doing well — without any guarantee that the drug itself is the reason.

-The Alzheimer's field has been burned by promising observational signals that didn't survive rigorous trials.
-But it's also true that prevention and treatment are genuinely different questions, and EVOKE only answered one of them.
+The Alzheimer's field has been burned before by promising observational signals that didn't survive rigorous trials.
+But prevention and treatment are genuinely different questions, and EVOKE only answered one of them.

-For the 6.9 million Americans with Alzheimer's today, this doesn't help.
-For the tens of millions more who might develop it over the next two decades — some of whom are filling GLP-1 prescriptions right now — the story is still being written.
-And unlike most Alzheimer's drug stories, this one hasn't ended with a period.
-It's ended with a comma.
+For the 6.9 million Americans with Alzheimer's today, none of this helps.
+For the tens of millions who might develop it over the next two decades — some of them refilling a GLP-1 prescription this month — the story is still being written.
+Most Alzheimer's drug headlines end on a hard stop.
+This one ended on a comma.
+I'll take the comma.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.